 China seeks to rejuvenate countryside with 2018 rural policy

-China has already taken steps to modernise its sprawling farm sector in recent years in a bid to make it more efficient and better able to supply changing tastes in a wealthier, urban population.
+China aims to modernise its sprawling farm sector to make it more efficient and better able to supply changing tastes in its wealthier population.

 It has been overhauling support for grain production, abandoning state stockpiling schemes and cutting support prices for major crops, such as wheat and rice, after years of bumper harvests saddled the government with overflowing reserves.